-1. Here are the slides (Examples-Friends or Foes Part I and Examples-Friends or Foes Part II) for the talk, Examples–Friends or Foes that’s upcoming for January 31, 2017.
+1. Here are the slides (Examples-Friends or Foes Part I and Examples-Friends or Foes Part II) for the talk, Examples–Friends or Foes that’s upcoming for Tuesday January 31, 2017 at 12:10 pm on the 2nd floor (Room 295) of the science building at Norwich University.
 While, the slides themselves are insufficient for getting the full experience of the talk, they may be useful after the talk, and they may help you decide whether or not you wish to attend the talk.
 In addition, the talk discusses a (probably) new proof of Viviani’s theorem, which is posted here.
 There is a also a brief reference to the use of a key example to understand the fundamental theorem of calculus, based on this paper.
 Finally, the talk references this video by 3 blue 1 brown that explains the circle division problem in about 9 minutes.

 2. Former student Katy Smith (class of 2006) and I have a very nice result on vertex-magic total labelings of odd complete graphs.
 In fact we completely solved the spectrum problem for odd complete graphs, meaning that we described exactly the set of integers consisting of possible magic constants for vertex-magic total labelings of odd complete graphs.
 However, we also have a second much smaller paper with a similar sounding title, but on a different topic, with a much different result, on multiple complete graphs.
 Here is a preparing of this lesser known paper, Vertex magic total labelings of multiple complete graphs.

 3. Another much older paper on vertex magic total labeling of cubic graphs, was a “major conceptual step forward,” according to the introduction of this paper.
 A preprint of the cubic graphs paper can be found here.